Typhoon Haiyan: Vietnam

 Haiyan produced high winds and widespread heavy rainfall which affected northern Vietnam.
 Rainfall totals of up to 461 mm and wind gusts of up to 147 km/h were recorded.
 Ten people were killed while they were preparing for Haiyan's landfall, while no one was killed after the system made landfall; however, 4 people are missing in Quảng Ninh Province.
 In all, Haiyan killed 18 people, and left two missing with 93 others being injured.
-Economic losses in Vietnam were amounted to ₫669 billion (US$31.67 million).
+Economic losses in Vietnam amounted to ₫669 billion (US$31.67 million).

 Aftermath and retirement

-Due to the catastrophic loss of life caused by the storm, the name Haiyan was retired from its naming lists during the 2014 annual session the ESCAP/WMO Typhoon Committee, and was therefore replaced by the name Bailu.
+Due to the catastrophic loss of life caused by the storm, the name Haiyan was retired from its naming lists during the 2014 annual session of the ESCAP/WMO Typhoon Committee, and was therefore replaced by the name Bailu.
 The name was first used in the 2019 season.
 PAGASA also announced that the name Yolanda would be stricken off the typhoon naming lists.
 PAGASA chose the name Yasmin to replace Yolanda for the 2017 season.